shawnlknight/blog/_posts/2016-03-22-resistance.markdown

 Who wants that?

+### Busyness Trap

 We could *say* that we don't that but do our actions back that up?
 Are we cutting out the waste in our lives?
 Are we burdened with busyness?

 Resistance wants us to feel busy without accomplishing anything of worth.
 It allows us to create **garbage**.
 Not art.

 It loves for us to run around in circles.